Where do I do my business on Kilimanjaro and how do I keep myself clean?

-To freshen up our cook provides a small bowl of boiled water for you to wash your hands and face at every campsite in the morning, at lunch and in the evening.
+To freshen up our cook provides a small bowl of boiled water to wash your hands and face at every campsite in the morning, at lunch and in the evening.

 It is advisable to bring wet wipes to clean up.
 Other products which might be useful are biodegradable soap, a quick dry towel, disinfectent gel, classic antiperspirant and possibly a dry hair shampoo.

 Every camp site on Kilimanjaro has public toilets, but it is recommended you lower your expectations (a lot).